 This reflective framework may at first sight seem deceptively simple.
 But as it grows in familiarity, it can become a really powerful habit.

-Build them into your day to day conversations, make them part of everything you do, and notice the difference they make.
+Build these questions into your day to day conversations, make them part of everything you do, and notice the difference they make.